RSoraM/mima-kit/README/README-en.md

 Specification: [SEC 1](https://www.secg.org/sec1-v2.pdf)

-`Elliptic-Curve Cryptography` is an asymmetric encryption algorithm based on elliptic curves. `mima-kit` currently only supports the `ECC` algorithm based on the prime field `Weierstrass` elliptic curve.
+`Elliptic-Curve Cryptography` is an asymmetric encryption algorithm based on elliptic curves. `mima-kit` currently only supports the `ECC` algorithm based on the prime field `Weierstrass` and `Montgomery` elliptic curve.

 You need to select an `Elliptic Curve` before using the `ECC` algorithm.
 See [Elliptic Curve List](#elliptic-curve-list).